 Some of the Group's financial assets and financial liabilities are measured at fair value at the end of each reporting period.
-Please refer to the table below for sensitivity analysis done on the investments.
+Please refer to the table below for sensitivity analysis done on the investments .

-18b.
-Fair value of the Group's financial assets and financial liabilities that are measured at fair value on a recurring basis
+18 b Fair value of the Group's financial assets and financial liabilities that are measured at fair value on a recurring basis

 Some of the Group's financial assets and financial liabilities are measured at fair value at the end of each reporting period.
-The following table gives information about the valuation technique(s), inputs used and sensitivity analysis
+The following $table\ gives\ information\ about\ the\ valuation\ technique (s)\ ,\ inputs\ used\ and\ sensitivity\ analysis.$

-Financial assets/ Significant Relationship and sensitivity of financial Valuation technique(s) and key input(s unobservable unobservable inputs to fair liabilities input(s) value Investments in Income approach - in this approach, the discounted cash flow method was used to capture the present value of the expected future economic benefits to be derived from the ownership of these investees. into account management's experience and knowledge of market conditions of the specific rate, the higher the fair value.
-If the revenue growth was 3.5 per cent higher/lower while all other management's experience and knowledge of market conditions The higher the pre-tax operating margin, the higher the fair value.
-If the pre-tax operating margin was 6.0 per cent higher/lower while all other variables were held constant, the carrying amount would increase/ decrease by D11 M

-Financial assets/ Significant Relationship and sensitivity of financial Valuation technique(s) and key input(unobservable unobservable inputs to fair liabilities input(s) value Weighted average cost of capital, determined using a Capital Asset Pricing Model, ranging from 7 to 16 per cent cost of capital, the lower the fair marketability, determined by reference to the share price of the higher the discount, the lower the faiver value If the discount was 5 per cent higher/lower while all other variables were held constant, the carrying amount would decrease/increase by D9.7M
+Financial assets/ financial liabilities Valuation technique(s) and key input(s) Significant unobservable input(s) Relationship and sensitivity of unobservable inputs to fair value Investments in unlisted shares (note 18) Income approach - in this approach, the discounted cash flow method was used to capture the present value of the expected future economic benefits to be derived from the ownership of these investees. long term revenue growth taking into account management's experience and knowledge of market conditions of the specific industries, ranging from 2 to 5 per cent The higher the revenue growth rate, the higher the fair value.
+If the revenue growth was 3.5 per cent higher/lower while all other variables were held constant, the carrying amount would increase/decrease by D6.8.M Long-term pre-tax operating margin taking into account management's experience and knowledge of market conditions of the specific industries, ranging from 3 to 9 per cent The higher the pre-tax operating margin, the higher the fair value.
+If the pre-tax operating margin was 6.0 per cent higher/lower while all other variables were held constant, the carrying amount would increase/ decrease by D11 M Weighted average cost of capital, determined using a Capital Asset Pricing Model, ranging from 7 to 16 per cent The higher the weighted average cost of capital, the lower the fair value.
+If the weighted average cost of capital was 12.1 per cent higher/lower while all other variables were held constant, the carrying amount would decrease/ increase by D 23M Discount for lack of marketability, determined by reference to the share price of listed entities in similar industries, ranging from 5 to 10 per cent The higher the discount, the lower the fair value If the discount was 5 per cent higher/ lower while all other variables were held constant, the carrying amount would decrease/increase by D9.7M